GaborToth22/TheBasisOfTrust/README.md

 ## Installation

-1. step: Clone this repository git@github.com:GaborToth22/TheBasisOfTrust.git
+1. step: Clone this repository.
 2. step: Navigate to the TheBasisOfTrust map.
 3. step: Use the "docker compose up" command in the terminal.
 4. step: In the browser at localhost you can try and use the app.